Place1/swagger-codegen-typescript-browser/README.md

   - Typescript-Fetch's history shows a trend of shipping polyfills with it's generated output such as 'isomorphic-fetch', 'portable-fetch' and 'url'.
 This codegenerator instead uses `windows.fetch` and allows the project consuming the generated code to be responsible for supplying a polyfill.
+Alternatively the `fetch` implementation can be supplied as a property of the API `Configuration`.
 This means slimmer bundles for websites targeting browsers that don't require any polyfills, and most importantly it avoids bugs that these 3rd party libraries have caused over the life of Typescript-Fetch.
 * Supports features that are unfortuantly broken in multiple versions of the